InseeFrLab/onyxia-ui/README.md

 -   Built in support for the dark mode.
 -   If you want to diverge from the Onyxia Design system, the theme is customizable, you can for example change the fonts and the colors.
 -   Provide splash screen that hide the screen when needed.
+-   Icons are downloaded at runtime.
+[The full catalog of mui icons](https://mui.com/material-ui/material-icons/) is is available **at runtime**.
+(No hard import required)

-Disclaimer: `onyxia-ui` is not SSR compatible.
+Disclaimer: `onyxia-ui` is specifically designed to build SPA and is not SSR compatible.

 A note about the integration of [Onyxia](https://onyxia.sh) and Onyxia-UI can be found [here](https://docs.onyxia.sh/contributing/onyxia/dependencies#onyxia-ui).